Estimated reading time: 10 minutes

 “I clothe the heavens with blackness, and I make sackcloth their covering.” -Isaiah 50:3 (NRSV)

-Reflection: The imagery of cloaking the heavens in blackness evokes the sovereign control of God over the “expanse of the heavens.”
-This act of divine envelopment in darkness can be seen as a precursor to the “great and terrible day of the Lord,” where the sky acts as a canvas for displaying God’s judgment and might.
+Reflection:ย The imagery of cloaking the heavens in blackness evokes God’s sovereign control over the “expanse of the heavens.”
+This act of divine envelopment in darkness can be seen as a precursor to the “great and terrible day of the Lord,” when the sky acts as a canvas for displaying God’s judgment and might.

 Jeremiah 4:25